Vmlweb/MEAN/README.md

 For development you should be using the following folders.

+- `api` - Add web api calls for your server.
 - `app` - Create your server side application.
+- `classes` - Specify your class prototypes.
 - `config` - Store file based configurations.
 - `semantic` - Make any interface changes to semantic ui.
 - `src` - Create your browser side application.